derekquinn/taco-loco/README.md

 ```
 $ mvn spring-boot:run
 ```
-You might also want to use the MAVEN_OPTS operating system environment variable, as shown in the following example:
+You might also want to use the MAVEN_OPTS operating system environment variable as shown in the following example:
 ```
 $ export MAVEN_OPTS=-Xmx1024m
 ```

 ## Setup using Gradle Plugn
-Spring Boot Gradle includes a bootRun task to run TLWS in an exploded form.
-The bootRun task is utilized whenyou apply the org.springframework.boot and java plugins and is shown in this example:
+Spring Boot Gradle includes a bootRun task to run TLWS.
+The bootRun task is utilized when you apply the org.springframework.boot and java plugins and is shown in this example:
 ```
 $ gradle bootRun
 ```
-You might also want to use the JAVA_OPTS operating system environment variable, as shown in the following example:
+You might also want to use the JAVA_OPTS operating system environment variable as shown in the following example:
 ```
 $ export JAVA_OPTS=-Xmx1024m
 ```